learnedfriend/learnedfriend.github.io/_pages/about.md

 </h1>

-I'm a New Zealand lawyer with six years' experience doing a mix of public, commercial, privacy, and property law.
+I'm a New Zealand lawyer with six years' experience doing a mix of public, tech, commercial, privacy, and property law.
 Whether you're trying to avoid legal risk or clean up a legal mess, I'm ready to help.

 I was previously an in-house laywer with the New Zealand government, but now act for individuals, businesses and community organisations too.
 I do some pro-bono work, and am approved to take legal aid work with supervision from a senior lawyer.